July 21, 2021 208 PM

 The Presidio County Appraisal District took up much of Thursday afternoon’s discussion after Newsom said he’d met with Chief Appraiser Cynthia Ramirez earlier in the week to discuss the possibility of a BBRHD representative being appointed to the appraisal district board.
 According to Newsom, Ramirez cited a tax code confirming that PCAD isn’t required to offer them a seat, to which Newsom said the hospital district’s pursuit to become part of the board “may take some political arm-pulling.”

 PCAD’s bylaws state that the district is governed by a board of seven directors which are selected by the voting taxing units of Presidio County.
 The tax code does not include hospital districts among tax units, which is why their inclusion is not mandatory.
 Still, Newsom said it’s “fairly common” for hospital districts to serve on appraisal district boards as local taxing entities.

 “We’ve got a vested interest in being able to provide input into what appraisal districts are doing because we collect property taxes,” Newsom said.
 “That would be our interest in serving on that board — just being able to have that input into what’s going on with the appraisals.”

-According to Teresa Nunez who represents Marfa ISD on PCAD, the possibility of BBRHD getting a representative was raised during a board meeting earlier that week, in which Ramirez stated that the board voted not to let them have a representative a few years ago.
+According to Teresa Nunez who represents Marfa ISD on PCAD, the possibility of BBRHD getting a representative was raised during a board meeting earlier that week.
 Nunez works as an employee for the Brewster County Appraisal District, which does grant its hospital district a seat among board members.

 “They’ve always been on our [BCAD] board because it is their right,” she told The Big Bend Sentinel.
 “If they are an entity, they should be able to.”